matn7/CS-Notes/src/main/java/compact/README.md

 - When deciding whether to use a SQL or NoSQL database, it is important to consider the specific requirements of the application and the type of data that will be stored.
-- Here are some examples of when to use a SQL database:
+- Some examples of when to use a SQL database:
     - When you have structured data with a fixed schema, and you need to enforce data consistency and integrity.
     - SQL databases are well suited for transactional systems where data is inserted, updated, and deleted in a consistent and controlled manner.